storesafe/cordova-sqlite-storage/README.md

 This case will also works with Safari (WebKit), assuming you replace `window.sqlitePlugin.openDatabase` with `window.openDatabase`.

 ## Close a database object

+This will invalidate **all** handle access handle objects for the database that is closed:

 ```js
 db.close(successcb, errorcb);